Kihumba/private-/Phase-A/Curriculum/Outcome-1/KBBs.md

 # Introduction to Computer Science - KBBs
 **Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with the introduction to computer science module.
-They are to have been engaged with by the end of Homestudy.
+They should have been engaged with by the end of Homestudy.

 ----------